Dns Changer Mac Os X

 First, head into the System Preferences, then click on the Network icon.
 Then, select your network card on the left—in most cases, this will be Wi-Fi at the top of the list—and then click the Advanced button near the bottom right corner.
 Once you’re there, switch over to the DNS tab, and you can start adding in DNS entries into the list.
 I have an intel mac running OS X 10.6.4 which has picked up a DNS Changer trojan that keeps changing his DNS entries to 85.255. address and intermittently redirecting him to a webpage that emulates a 'windows security alert' Ive downloaded ClamXav which doesnt work as it wont update with latest virus definitions.

-In Mac OS X Snow Leopard, if any DNS servers are manually specified, they will be the 10.10only DNS servers consulted; any DNS servers specified via DHCP will be ignored
+In Mac OS X Snow Leopard, if any DNS servers are manually specified, they will be the only DNS servers consulted; any DNS servers specified via DHCP will be ignored

 This differs from Mac OS X Leopard and previous releases of Mac OS X, as in those releases, if DNS servers were specified manually as well as provided via DHCP, the manually-specified server(s) would be queried first, and if those requests failed, requests would then be sent to any DNS server(s) specified via DHCP.